microsoft/covid-vaccine-bot/policies.md

 - Pregnancy (see [here](https://health.ri.gov/publications/guidelines/COVID19-underlying-conditions.pdf))
 * Are you 16+ and is your zip code covered by the Hard-Hit Community Vaccination Strategy?
 	* The Hard-Hit Community Vaccination Strategy currently applies to the following ZIP codes in Central Falls, Pawtucket, and Providence: 02863, 02860, 02861, 02904, 02905, 02907, 02908, and 02909. (see [here](https://covid.ri.gov/vaccination/rhode-islands-hard-hit-community-vaccination-strategy))
+* Are you homebound or otherwise unable to leave your home to get to a vaccination site, even with assistance?
+	* RIDOH is partnering with three agencies—Alert Ambulance, MedTech Ambulance, and PACE—to administer COVID-19 vaccines to homebound people in their residences.
+If you have already completed the survey, one of these agencies will contact you soon to schedule a vaccination appointment.
+These agencies will begin vaccinating some people as soon as March 20.

+Please note that Rhode Island has access to a limited supply of COVID-19 vaccines.
+Appointments for in-home vaccination are therefore being prioritized based on age and geography.
+Appointments will be made first for the oldest people and those who live in one of the following high-density communities: 02860, 02861, 02863, 02893, 02895,02904, 02905, 02906, 02907, 02908, 02909, 02910, 02911, 02914, 02919, and 02920.

+RIDOH encourages those who can safely attend vaccination opportunities outside the home to do so.
+Due to limited vaccine supply, requests to vaccinate caregivers during a homebound vaccination appointment will be considered on a case-by-case basis.
+Such requests should only be made in situations where a caregiver leaving the home to seek vaccination will jeopardize the safety or care of the homebound individual.
+Caregivers who are vaccinated during a homebound vaccination appointment must meet current Rhode Island COVID-19 vaccination eligibility criteria.

+If you are unable to leave home to receive COVID-19 vaccination, or are the healthcare provider or family caregiver of someone who is homebound, please inform RIDOH through the following survey:  (see [here](http://bit.ly/homeboundvax))

 ## Rhode Island Regions